-The exact branch of G2 found in Middle Bronze Age kurgan in Atskuri near Akhaltsikhe is now available.
-Its the G2-Y258395.
+The exact branch of G2 found in a Middle Bronze Age kurgan at Atskuri near Akhaltsikhe is now identified as G2-Y258395.

-Given that the center of gravity of this branch G2-Y258395 is located in what is now the Turkey, its safe to assume that the real ancestor of G2-Y258395 was probably living somewhere between Ardahan and Erzurum region rather than in Atskuri.
-Ancient samples from northeast of Turkey are needed to confirm this.
+Given that the center of gravity of G2-Y258395 is located in what is now Turkey, it is reasonable to assume that the original ancestor of this branch likely lived somewhere between the Ardahan and Erzurum regions, rather than at Atskuri itself.
+Ancient samples from northeastern Turkey are needed to confirm this.

-All this three branches are part of a larger haplotype known as G2-L1266, 7800 years old.
-Its now safe to say that this haplotype was a Neolithic lineage that moved from south, probably from Upper Euphrates region to west and northwest Caucasus during the Neolithic period were it is found today in abundance.
-Another path that we cant yet fully rule out is a migration via Daghestan to north Caucasus to Maykop culture.
-Then a backflow to south Caucasus via western Caucasus.
-However this latter scenario is less likely than the first one.
+All three of these branches are part of the larger haplotype G2-L1266, which is around 7,800 years old.
+It is now reasonable to conclude that this haplotype was a Neolithic lineage that moved from the south—probably from the Upper Euphrates region—into the western and northwestern Caucasus during the Neolithic period, where it is abundant today.
+Another possible route, not yet fully ruled out, is a migration via Daghestan to the North Caucasus and the Maykop culture, followed by a backflow to the South Caucasus through the western Caucasus.
+However, this latter scenario is less likely than the first.

 No comments: